 - When an article is scheduled for publication, authors are asked to complete biographies and copyright transfer forms.
 Both forms are provided electronically.
 The copyright transfer provides permission for publication on the NAEYC Web site.

-- If you have questions about the submission and review process for Voices of Practitioners contact Gail Perry, Teacher Research Coordinator, submit your queries in a letter, or call 202-232-8777, Ext.
+- If you have questions about the submission and review process for Voices of Practitioners contact Gail Perry, submit your queries in an email, or call 202-232-8777, ext.
 8415.